jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 ### NG 1 Application of NRWT rules
 (1) The NRWT rules apply notwithstanding anything in any other provision of this Act or of the Tax Administration Act 1994.
-(2) The NRWT rules apply to income (in this Act referred to as non-resident withholding income) deemed under this Act to be derived from New Zealand and that consists of— not being income that is—
+(2) The NRWT rules apply to income (in this Act referred to as non-resident withholding income) deemed under this Act to be derived from New Zealand and that consists of—not being income that is—
   (a) dividends (other than investment society dividends ) or royalties that are derived by a person who is not resident in New Zealand; or
   (b) interest or investment society dividends, being interest or investment society dividends that are derived by a person who is not resident in New Zealand, not being a person who is engaged in business in New Zealand through a fixed establishment in New Zealand,—
   (c) income calculated under the financial arrangements rules; or